1 cup warm milk (110 degrees F/45 degrees C)

 Spread frosting on warm rolls before serving.

 I love Pinterest.
 Seriously.
 I have found so many awesome ideas and recipes there and many I have actually used or tried, including this cinnamon roll recipe, which originally came from Allrecipes.
 The original recipe calls for a breadmaker,but I just mixed it in my Kitchenaid.
 This dough is super easy to use and it makes 12 large rolls.
-Although, I would like to make them smaller next time and do 24 instead.

 I made these Christmas Eve and just let them slow rise in my fridge.
 I pulled them out Christmas morning and let them rise in a warm oven for about 40 minutes before baking and they were just perfect.